hamdyaea/Conky-weather-meteo/README.md

 This is the config of my conky.
 You have to configure linux to launch conky at startup and put this .conkyrc in you home directory.

-This Python 3 software stream some radio stations from internet.

 ## Weather / Meteo